KeithTheEE/redditPythonHelper/ROADMAP.md

 ### archiveAndUpdateReddit.py
-Most of the 'light' archive functionallity is currently being built out, rendering a large chunk of this section of the roadmap either completed, in progress, or dismissed.
-It is also no longer in the realm of 'long term'.

-[x] The big set of functions necessary in this module are database creation, and update functions.
-There might be two databases: one of just posts, and another comprising of posts, and comments.

-ARCHIVE FUNCTIONS
-TODO: Saves it into sqlite3 table after it's passed the time threshold to "not in use"

-"not in use" is probably going to be defined as 8 hours.
-Past that point the post will be either 'successful', 'mild', or 'unsuccessful', defined as x >= 8 points, 8 > x >= 1, 1 > x

-Adjust it so 'not in use' is not defined as 8 hours, but instead defined as a varible, which changes based on the time of day (either defined by utc or cdt--cdt being my current local time) that the posts was made.
-'Late at night' as defined by the time where the fewest users/ r/python 'actions' (posts, upvotes, comments) are made, adjusted according to the day of the week and or holiday (unlikely that this bot will need to be that specific) the post is made on.

- r/learnpython is another source of data:

-it will act as a source of useful questions, and will allow the bot to direct users to other reddit based questions rather than simply stack overflow (this distinction should help allow the bot to be generalizable) posts between 3 and 8 upvotes will be determined as 'basic questions' and will be used as suggested solutions if the similarity between the new r/python post and the old r/learpython post is greater than some threshold

 ### botHelperFunctions.py

 ### botMetrics.py
  - predictUserReaction(): used for the bot gauge how receptive the user will be towards a r/learnpython suggestion.
 If it predicts combative, it'll make it's comment short and to the point.
 If it predicts receptive it'll expand on highlighted points such as formatting.
-If neither it'll contiue as is.
+If neither it'll contiue as is. --There's probably almost no meat to go off of to help make this prediction though, it's most likely a good idea with no path to implementation.

  - measureUserReaction():
 to see if redditor does post to r/learnpython.
 The post will have to be strongly similar